aldryn/aldryn-docs/docs/tutorial/commandline/working_locally.rst

 Pushing changes to Aldryn
 -------------------------

-Your :ref:`local_project_directory` is a Git repository, and Aldryn runs a Git server.
-To push your local changes to the Aldyn cloud, you simply push them to the server.
+Your local project directory is a Git repository, and Aldryn runs a Git server.
+To push your local changes to the Aldryn cloud, you simply push them to the server.

 .. note:: **What on earth is Git?**